 Randstad completely disregarded the fact that Cox could perform all essential functions of her job with or without an accommodation and simply denied Cox the opportunity to be hired.
 Cox never ended up taking a drug test and was told that Randstad could not hire her due to her methadone use.

 There is little question of whether or not Cox is considered disabled under the ADA as she is a recovered substance abuser.
 However, this lawsuit is expected to clear up some less than settled aspects of the ADA when it comes to recovered substance abusers.
 Namely, because Methadone is a Schedule II drug under the Controlled Substance Act, it is perfectly legal if it is prescribed by a doctor.
 Thus, Randstad would be unable to argue that they were entitled to denying Cox a job because of current illegal drug use.
 On the other hand, there is evidence that Methadone has a substantial potential for abuse even when taking it as part of an addiction treatment program.
 Would an employer be able to deny someone a position due to Methadone use because of the chance that the drug will be abused?

-While The Spitz Law Firm monitors this latest development in Disability Discrimination law, you absolutely should not wait to contact an experienced employment attorney if you are being discriminated against due to Methadone use or past drug addiction.
+While Spitz, The Employee’s Law Firm monitors this latest development in Disability Discrimination law, you absolutely should not wait to contact an experienced employment attorney if you are being discriminated against due to Methadone use or past drug addiction.